menu

 Living in Oxford

 Oxford is a somewhat small borough located in the state of Pennsylvania.
-With a population of 5,845 people and six constituent neighborhoods, Oxford is the 256th largest community in Pennsylvania.
+With a population of 5,845 people and six associated neighborhoods, Oxford is the 256th largest community in Pennsylvania.

 Oxford real estate is some of the most expensive in Pennsylvania, although Oxford house values don't compare to the most expensive real estate in the U.S.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.20% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Oxford telecommute to their jobs.
+Overall, about 11.19% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The education level of Oxford citizens is a little higher than the average for US cities and towns: 22.40% of adults in Oxford have at least a bachelor's degree.
+The overall education level of Oxford citizens is substantially higher than the typical US community, as 29.89% of adults in Oxford have at least a bachelor's degree, and the average American community has 21.84%.

-The per capita income in Oxford in 2018 was $27,275, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
-This equates to an annual income of $109,100 for a family of four.
+The per capita income in Oxford in 2018 was $34,333, which is middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $137,332 for a family of four.
 However, Oxford contains both very wealthy and poor people as well.

 The most common language spoken in Oxford is English.
 Other important languages spoken here include Spanish and Italian.